Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Omitted Proofs and Subsidiary Lemmas

+For all $q\ge 1$, this range is contained in $[s-2q+1,s+q-1]$. \hide{ Now we show that $f\le s+q+1$.
+If $s=t$, then clearly $f \le s+q+1$.
+Now suppose that $U$ acquires CT time $t'$ and $t'<t$.
+Then $U'$ commits after $U$, so $f< f' < f\le t'+q+1 = s+q+1$.
+Clearly, if $t'>t$, $f\le t+q+1 < t'+q+1 = s+q+1$ in this case too. \YXT{Is following argument true?
+Only for the first $q+1$ updates will not come with the commit time.
+After $q+1$ time, the commit time of one update is the start time of the next update.
+Then, it's easy to see that $f \leq s + q + 1$.
+However, may I ask why do we need to prove this?} \YKC{The fact that $f\le s+q+1$ is used in the final paragraph of this proof.
+(See the phrase after my ``Agree''.)}

-\begin{pfof}{Lemma~\ref{lem::SCCrange}} We first observe that for each update, the difference between the SCC time and the start time lies in the range $[-(q-1),(q-1)]$.
+Next, we observe that for each update, the difference between the SCC time and the start time lies in the range $[-(q-1),(q-1)]$.
 For the commit time of one update is the start time of the next update chosen by the core executing the update.
 As there are at most $q$ interfering coordinates, these two times are at most $q+1$ apart.
-For a coordinate to receive an SCC time differing from its start time, either its interval from start to commit time contains the interval for another update to the same coordinate, or its interval is contained in another such interval.
+For an update to receive an SCC time differing from its start time, either its interval from start to commit time contains the interval for another update to the same coordinate, or its interval is contained in another such interval.
 Either way, the two start times differ by at most $q-1$.